Jollywatt/GeometricAlgebra.jl/docs/src/index.md

 To construct a geometric multivector from a vector of components, provide the _metric signature_ and _grade_ as type parameters.

-For example, a 3D Euclidean vector of grade one is a `Multivector{3,1}`.
+For example, a 3D Euclidean vector of grade one:
 ```@repl ga
 u = Multivector{3,1}([1, -1, 0])
 ```
-The `Multivector` type is essentially a wrapper which signifies the parent algebra and grade(s) of the underlying components vector (accessed with `u.comps`).
+The `Multivector` type is simply a wrapper which associates a geometric algebra and multivector grade(s) to the underlying components vector (accessed with `u.comps`).

 Many multivector operations are implemented, including: